terraform-provider-openstack/terraform-provider-openstack/website/docs/d/containerinfra_cluster_v1.html.markdown

 * `node_count` - The number of nodes for the cluster.

+* `fixed_network` - The fixed network that is attached to the cluster.

+* `fixed_subnet` - The fixed subnet that is attached to the cluster.

 * `master_addresses` - IP addresses of the master node of the cluster.

 * `node_addresses` - IP addresses of the node of the cluster.